mlr3mbo: Bayesian Optimization in R: Benchmarks

-As the runtime overhead of BO toolkits (mainly stemming from surrogate modelling and acquisition function optimization) can be substantial and is a further relevant criterion for practical use, we also measured it.
-Note that the evaluation of a YAHPO instance at a point is nearly instantaneous (as YAHPO Gym uses SMs itself for providing the benchmark functions), and measuring the total runtime of a BO run is almost exclusively BO toolkit overhead.
+As the runtime overhead of BO toolkits (mainly stemming from surrogate modeling and acquisition function optimization) can be substantial and is a further relevant criterion for practical use, we also measured it.
+We emphasize that the quantity reported here is deliberately the toolkit overhead, not the end-to-end wall-clock time of a BO run on a real-world objective.
+Since YAHPO instances are evaluated through SMs themselves, evaluating an instance at a point is nearly instantaneous, and the measured runtime of a BO run on YAHPO is almost exclusively toolkit overhead.
+We view this as a feature rather than a limitation of the setup: end-to-end runtime on any real-world objective can be made arbitrarily large or small by choosing a more or less expensive target function, and that cost is identical for every framework on the same problem.
+What differs between frameworks is the overhead that the user ``pays'' on top of every expensive evaluation in exchange for the framework's optimization behavior, i.e.\ how efficiently the toolkit realizes its chosen BO variant.
+The comparison below should therefore be read in this sense: it quantifies framework efficiency at fixed BO-performance level, not the total time of a hypothetical application run.
 On numeric instances, the runtime of \texttt{mlr3mbo} is consistently lower than that of the competing frameworks (Figure~\ref{fig:runtime-pure-numeric}).
 For low-dimensional mixed-hierarchical search spaces, \texttt{mlr3mbo} is faster than the other frameworks (Figure~\ref{fig:runtime-mixed-deps}).
 On 38-dimensional instances, however, \texttt{mlr3mbo} requires approximately double the runtime of the competitors.
 The higher runtime of \texttt{mlr3mbo} in these settings is attributable to the larger budget devoted to acquisition function optimization in high-dimensional spaces.
 We would expect this increased effort to translate into better performance, but this is not the case (see Figure S2).